openpracticelibrary/openpracticelibrary/src/pages/practice/futurespective.md

   project see below some advice:

-  1 sprint
+  \- 1 sprint

-  1 project
+  \- 1 project

-  1 milestone
+  \- 1 milestone

+  \- a pain

   Close your eyes and imagine you are there.

-  Steps for a successful retrospective:
+  Steps for a successful futurespective:

   1. Setup your board.